Rohit2387/ai-trends-graphs/README.md

+ # DataScience visualizations using Python
- # AI Adoption Trends Analysis
+** UseCase: Graph for AI Adoption Trends **

 ## 📌 Project Overview
-This project analyzes AI adoption trends from 2010 to 2030, focusing on investment, job postings, patents, and global adoption rates.
-It includes data generation, visualization, and forecasting components, with all results presented through Jupyter notebooks.
+This project examines AI adoption trends from 2010 to 2030, analyzing investment, job postings, patents, and global adoption rates.
+It features dummy data generation, visualization, and forecasting, with results presented in Jupyter notebooks and Python code.
+This project demonstrates how to create data science visualizations using Python

 ---

 ## 📁 Project Structure
 ```
-AI_Adoption_Trends/
+ai-trends-graphs/
 │── data/                        # Contains the AI trends dataset
 │   ├── ai_trends_dummy.csv      # Generated dataset (synthetic AI trends data)
 │── notebooks/                   # Jupyter notebooks for analysis